 Membership is open to students from any and all majors at Northern.
 Members must have a passion for music and desire to further the music education program at Northern.
 Chapter, state and national dues are collected annually.

-For more information, please visit the National Collegiate NAfME website at .
+For more information, please visit the National Collegiate NAfME website linked above.

 Phi Mu Alpha Sinfonia